wp-plugins/addthis-welcome/readme.txt

 Over 1,400,000 sites have installed AddThis.
 With over a billion unique users, AddThis is helping publishers and brands all over the world, in more than sixty languages.
 You might be surprised who's using AddThis--<a href="http://www.addthis.com/features#partners">here are just a few</a>.

+== Screenshots ==

+1. Configuring the welcome bar
+2. Welcoming users coming from Facebook

 == Changelog ==